Qomhra: A Bilingual Irish and English Large Language Model

 \subsection{Instruction Tuning}

-In order to transition from next token prediction to chatbot functionality, Qomhrá is trained on instruction-response pairs.
-An existing English, human curated dataset Dolly V2 was selected to be translated to Irish.
-A translation of this dataset to Irish contributes a parallel Irish-English instruction-tuning dataset.
-The quality however, is bound by the machine translation model.
+Instruction tuning transitions an LLM from a token predictor to a chatbot, useful for interfacing with humans.
+Qomhrá is trained on instruction-response pairs which requires significantly less data \cite{wei2022FLAN}.
+We translate the Dolly V2 \cite{DatabricksBlog2023DollyV2} dataset to Irish.
+A translation of this dataset contributes a parallel Irish and English instruction-tuning dataset.
+The quality, however, is bound by the machine translation model.